spree/spree/guides/content/developer/core/preferences.md

 `allow_backorder_shipping`

 Determines if an `InventoryUnit` can ship or not.
-Defaults to `true`.
+Defaults to `false`.

 `allow_checkout_on_gateway_error`